Academy

 How many reminders should I send?

 One reminder 24 hours before is usually enough.
 For high-value or infrequent appointments, a second reminder 2 hours before can help.
-Avoid sending more — it feels like spam.
+More than that often feels like spam.

 Which channel works best for reminders?

-The channel your client already uses to communicate with you.
-WhatsApp is the most effective in most markets.
-SMS is a solid fallback for clients who don't use messaging apps.
+The one your client already uses to communicate with you.
+WhatsApp tends to perform best in many markets.
+SMS is a strong fallback for clients who do not use messaging apps.

 What if the client doesn't respond to the reminder?

-No response is information.
-If you have a standby list, you can proactively reach out to fill the slot.
-Tapsela shows you exactly who hasn't confirmed so you always know where the risk is.
+No response is useful information.
+If you have a standby list, you can proactively try to fill the slot.
+Tapsela shows you exactly who hasn't confirmed, so you always know where the risk is.

 Start free